 The Amazon is home to more than 120 indigenous groups, including remote tribes that have not yet made contact with modern civilization.
 Groups such as the Awajun and Maijuna have been living in the region for thousands of years, accumulating a detailed knowledge of the rainforest and methods to subsist from it.
 Across the Amazon, thousands of plant species are used for medicine by local communities – Malaria can be addressed by 41 different species of plants in the Brazilian Amazon alone.
 Foods such as rice, potatoes, coffee and corn are also products of the Amazon.

 The Amazon has long been recognized as an important repository of natural resources and services not only for local and indigenous communities, but also for the rest of the world.
 The rainforest plays a crucial role in stabilizing the world’s rainfall patterns, influencing atmospheric and water cycles as far as the United States.
 Additionally, vegetation in the region takes in massive amounts of carbon dioxide, helping to mitigate climate change.
 Currently, the Amazon’s forests hold 100 billion tons of carbon in the lignin of its trees.
-Furthermore, often considered the lungs of our planet, the Amazon produces more than 20 percent of the world’s oxygen.
+Furthermore, the Amazon circulates more than 20 percent of the world’s oxygen.

 The Amazon rainforest plays a crucial role in stabilizing the world’s rainfall patterns.

 Humans have deforested 20 percent of the Amazon rainforest over the last 40 years alone, and an additional 20 percent is at risk of being destroyed.
 Agricultural expansion is the greatest threat to this ecosystem.
 Industrial farming, urban expansion, mining, petroleum extraction, dams and irresponsible timber production have also led to massive forest loss.